Fetal distress

 How is fetal distress diagnosed?

-Your doctor or midwife might pick up signs of fetal distress as they listen to your baby’s heart during pregnancy.
+Your doctor or midwife might pick up signs of fetal distress as they listen to your baby's heart during pregnancy or labour.

 Your baby's movements are a sign that your baby is well.
 A change in your baby's movements may be a sign of fetal distress.

-If you haven’t felt your baby move, or the pattern of moments has changed, contact your doctor or midwife immediately, as this may be a sign of fetal distress.
+If you haven't felt your baby move, or the pattern of movements has changed, contact your doctor or midwife immediately, as this may be a sign of fetal distress.

 Another sign of possible fetal distress is meconium in the amniotic fluid.
-Let your doctor or midwife know right away if your notice your amniotic fluid is green or brown, since this could signal the presence of meconium (newborn poo, that your baby may pass while still in your uterus if they are distressed).
+Let your doctor or midwife know right away if your waters have broken and you notice your amniotic fluid is green or brown.
+This could signal the presence of meconium (newborn poo, that your baby may pass while still in your uterus if they are distressed).

 How is fetal distress managed?

 There are a few ways that fetal distress may be managed.
-Your doctor will assess your situation and discuss with you the best management option in your situation.
+Your doctor or midwife will assess your situation and discuss with you the best management option in your situation.

-You will usually be given you oxygen and fluids.
-Sometimes changing position, such as turning onto your side, can reduce the baby’s distress.
+You may be given fluids through a drip into your vein.
+Sometimes changing position, such as turning onto your side, can reduce the baby's distress.

-You may be given medicine to slow down the contractions.
+Your health team may give you medicine to slow down your contractions.
 If you had medicines to speed up labour, these may be stopped if there are signs of fetal distress.

 Sometimes, a baby in fetal distress needs to be born quickly.
 Your doctor may recommend an assisted (or instrumental) birth or you might need to have an emergency caesarean.

-Most of the time, there will be time to discuss your options with your doctor and/or midwife.
+Often, there is enough time to discuss your options with your doctor or midwife.
 However, in some emergency situations, your doctor or midwife will need to act quickly.
-If there are any medical interventions you object to, such as receiving a blood donation, it’s a good idea to make sure that your doctor and/or midwife are aware of this when you arrive at the hospital.
+If there are any medical interventions you object to, such as receiving a blood donation, it's a good idea to make sure that your doctor or midwife are aware of this when you arrive at the hospital or birth centre.

 Does fetal distress have any lasting effects?

 Babies who experience fetal distress are at greater risk of complications after birth.
-Prolonged lack of oxygen during pregnancy and birth can lead to serious complications for the baby, if it is not noticed and managed early.
+If not diagnosed and addressed quickly, prolonged lack of oxygen during pregnancy and birth can lead to serious complications for the baby.
 Complications may include brain injury, cerebral palsy and even stillbirth.

-If your labour didn’t go to plan, you may experience difficult feelings about their birth experience.
+If your labour didn't go to plan, you may experience difficult feelings about your birth experience.

 If you feel sad, disappointed or traumatised about what happened, it is important to talk to someone.
 There are lots of people and organisations who can help, including: